MC Kash

 Roushan Illahi (born 1990) popularly known by his stage name MC Kash is a Kashmiri emcee/rapper.
 Taking his stage name from his place of birth- Kashmir, MC Kash is an independent musician based out of Srinagar.
 Born in 1990, Kash belongs to a generation of Kashmiri Muslims that grew up surrounded by violence of the insurgency in the region.
 He has been called a Street Poet.

-MC Kash burst on the scene with his first studio recorded single I Protest (Remembrance) in 2010.
+MC Kash burst on the scene with his first studio recorded single "I Protest (Remembrance)" in 2010.

 Biography

 He was born in 1990 Srinagar in the Indian state of Jammu and Kashmir.
 His father is a Doctor and his mother is a teacher.
 He is one of the notable alumni of Burn Hall School.
 Illahi completed his bachelor's degree in business administration from Islamia College of Science and Commerce, Srinagar (2012).
 He did his Master's in Convergent Journalism, Central University of Kashmir (2015).
 Roushan Illahi is also a participant to Swedish Institute's South Asian leadership programme Young Connectors of the Future (2016).
 Kash says it was a track from Beastie Boys titled ‘No Sleep till Brooklyn’ that introduced him to hip hop music.
-He credits 2pac Shakur and Eminem as major musical influences.
+He credits Tupac Shakur and Eminem as major musical influences.
 He also mentions being inspired by the civil rights movement in the United States of America.

-Kash is considered as the person behind the inception of Hip Hop music in Indian Administered Kashmir.
+Kash is considered as the person behind the inception of hip-hop music in Indian Administered Kashmir.
 Many young and emerging rappers admire Kash and are inspired by his music.
-He is referred as a person who started Hip Hop Kashmir.
+He is often referred to as a person who started Hip Hop Kashmir.
 Rapping has been popular in Kashmir since Kash became famous.
-Kash got featured in multiple documentaries and one of the documentary MC Kash was nominated in Diversity in Cannes (2018) and he has been featured in other documentaries like Take It in Blood, directed by Rana Ghose.
+Kash got featured in multiple documentaries; one of them being MC Kash, which was nominated in Diversity in Cannes (2018) and he has been featured in other documentaries like Take It in Blood, directed by Rana Ghose.
 The documentary follows MC Kash as he meets Kashmiri activist Parveena Ahanger.
 Kash has also been featured the award-winning music documentary Soz: A Ballad of Maladies (2016).